kalaiyarasiganeshalingam/weather-reporter/README.md

 # weather-reporter

 This project is used to schedule the recurrence task to get the temperature of your current location if there is a weather change at trigger time.
-This project has following subparts.
+This project has the following subparts.
 * Weather reporter
 * Consumer